adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9.md

   * jar -f xyx.jar -d

 ```
+# Unammed Module
 - any jar runing in classpath without module descriptor is class an unamed module
+> therir are many module in project but only one unammed module in classpath i

+# Automatic Module
-- any traditional jar running is module paht is a automatic module
+- any traditional jar running is module path is a automatic module
+> old jar file runing in module path

+# Explict Name Module
 - any jar running in module path with module descriptor is a explicty nameed module  and if run in classpath is again unnammed module
+> new jar with module descriptor in module path

 - module can't share packages
 - unamed module can talk to other unamed modules